PipableAI/pip-library-etl/README.md

 - `generate_docstring`: Utilizes a GPU-based language model to analyze Python code and generate corresponding docstrings.
 - `generate_module_docstrings`: Generates documentation for all methods and functions in a specified module.
 - `generate_sql`: Generate SQL queries based on the provided schema and question.
+- `generate_function_call`: Generate a function call based on question, and either a undocumented code or docstring of the related function.
 ## Dependencies

 - `transformers` from Hugging Face